Customer development: History

-Customer development was developed by Blank in the 1990s.
+Customer development was developed by Steve Blank in the 1990s.
 While writing about his experiences as an entrepreneur in Silicon Valley for his memoir, Blank began to notice patterns in the startups he was involved with.
 Recognizing that startups are not simply smaller versions of large companies, he observed that entrepreneurs need to have a systemized approach to guide their search for “repeatable and scalable business models.”

 The revelation led to his first book, The Four Steps to the Epiphany: Successful Strategies for Products that Win, which served as the course text for his first class and heralded the birth of Customer Development, which in turn spawned the Lean Startup movement.

 Blank's second book, The Startup Owner’s Manual, is a guide to building a startup using customer development principles.

 The four-step process

 The customer development method consists of four steps that are designed to help avoid common pitfalls and repeat successful business strategies: